mjameer/NasToAdls/README.md

 # Execute the following Steps on LINUX servers:

-This document outlines the steps to execute on Linux servers to download and use AzCopy for copying files to Azure Blob Storage.
+This document outlines the steps to be executed on Linux servers for NAS to ADLS migration.

 ## Prerequisites
 - A valid Azure Blob Storage account and storage container